Qasem Soleimani: Anniversary

+On 3 January 2024, an explosion occurred near a cemetery in Kerman, on the 4th anniversary of Soleimani's death.
+About 89 people were killed and another 284 wounded, in an attack claimed by the ISIS.

+On 3 January 2025, the Iranian government held a rally to mark the fifth anniversary of the death of "national hero" Qasem Soleimani, whom Iran claimed played a key role in "defeating terrorism" abroad.
+His popularity in Iran has significantly increased following the fall of the Assad regime in Syria, and the perceived inability of his successor, Esmail Qaani, to maintain the same level of effectiveness.

 Cultural depictions and legacy

 In 2015, the British magazine The Week featured a cartoon of Soleimani in bed with Uncle Sam, which alluded to both sides' fighting ISIL.

+The 2016 film Bodyguard, directed by Ebrahim Hatamikia, was inspired by Soleimani's activities.

 The 2016 Persian book Noble Comrades 17: Hajj Qassem, written by Ali Akbari Mozdabadi, contains memoirs of Qassem Soleimani.

-In 2017, a computer animated film, Battle of Persian Gulf II, where Soleimani is portrayed as the hero of the film.
+In 2017, a computer-animated film, Battle of Persian Gulf II, where Soleimani is portrayed as the hero of the film.

 Resalat Expressway in Tehran was renamed "Shahid Sardar Qasem Soleimani" in his honor.